VikashSindhania/React/Notes.md

 119.  onClick={handleAddItem}: Directly assigns the function as an event handler.
 Executes when clicked. onClick={() => handleAddItem()}: Wraps the function in an arrow function.
 Useful for adding logic or passing parameters. onClick={handleAddItem(item)}: Immediately invokes the function during render.
 Not suitable for event handling.

+120. TESTING (Types of Testing) A developer can do...
+121.  --Unit Testing
+122.  -Integration Testing
+123.  -End To End Testing

+124. Unit Testing...
+125. Integration
+126. End - End Testing ---> cypress, pupeteer and uses lot of tools 127.
+128.  - Unit Testing --> You are testing for small portion of your App, Ex-like some line of code , code in one component.Testing one component in isolation.
+129.  -Integration Testing --> Testing the Integration of the component.
+Ex - On searching.
+Where multiple components are involved.
+130.  -End to End testing -e2e testing --> As soon as the user landing on the page and doing all operating and at end leaving the page.
+131.